 Tuck yourself away in a remote corner of Tuscany and enjoy the luxury of a farmhouse cottage or a modern villa, with your own private pool.

-Spend your days touring the Tuscan countryside – exploring lovely local villages like Poppi (dominated by the 13th century Castle of the Guidi Counts) and Montefioralle (originally a walled castle, now ringed by cobblestone streets).
+Spend your days touring the countryside – exploring lovely towns in Tuscany like Montefioralle (originally a walled castle, now ringed by cobblestone streets) and Poppi (dominated by the 13th century Castle of the Guidi Counts).

 4) Le Marche

 Have you heard of “Le Marche” (The Marches)?